-- ✓ Evidence clearly shows how you have maintained your skills as a professional engineer. - Explain how you have addressed and applied any New Zealand-specific regulatory, technological and good practice changes in your field since your last assessment. - Explanations as to how the work samples demonstrate complex work. - \checkmark The work samples provided clearly show this as being your own work. - X Drawings or calculations only, with no supporting documentation. - × Pages of printed spreadsheets, with unclear calculations or derivations.
+- ✓ Evidence statements clearly state how files provided are relevant to the assessment, and which competency group they relate to. - New Zealand-specific examples provided/knowledge of the New Zealand context demonstrated. - Explanations as to how the work samples demonstrate complex work. - ✓ The work samples provided clearly show this as being the engineer's work. - Drawings or calculations only, with no supporting documentation. - × Pages of printed spreadsheets, with unclear calculations or derivations.